defaulterrr/TSD_lab/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br />

+### `docker-compose up`

+Build intermediate container from Node to build the application, then build another container from Nginx to host it.

+Automatically hosts to localhost:8080